someengineering/resoto.com/src/pages/about.md

 - We start with collecting metrics from [AWS](https://aws.amazon.com) and [GCP](https://console.cloud.google.com) cloud services most relevant for users, and expand the number of supported services with each sprint based on what the community is telling us.

-- Because Resoto is extensible and open source, the community can build plug-ins and collect metrics from any [AWS](https://aws.amazon.com) or [GCP](https://console.cloud.google.com) service that we do not support yet.
-Our SDK makes it easy to build new custom plug-ins to collect data.
+- Because Resoto is extensible and open source, the community can build plugins and collect metrics from any [AWS](https://aws.amazon.com) or [GCP](https://console.cloud.google.com) service that we do not support yet.
+Our SDK makes it easy to build new custom plugins to collect data.

 #### 3-Year Vision